zelbov/stylight/doc/Rendering.md

 */
 ```

-However, not only class names are used as property descriptors on a top level.
-There are few reserved keywords that are not allowed as class names, like `literals`, `media`, `keyframes`, `atRules` and `overrides`.
+Not only class names are used as property descriptors.
+There are also few reserved keywords that are not allowed as class names, like `literals`, `media`, `keyframes`, `atRules` and `overrides`.
 See documentation for usage the above keywords:

 - [Literals](./Literals.md)